9 Things to Do When You Have High Energy Bills

 It’s a moment you fear every month – opening your monthly energy bill.

 RetroFoam of Michigan has insulated more than 10,000 homes across the lower peninsula, helping those homeowners create homes that are not only more comfortable but also more energy-efficient.
-Recently we were inducted into a special club – the Home Performance with Energy Star 2019 Century Club.
-We received this recognition for our work to help homeowners save money on their monthly energy bills.
+We were inducted into a special club – the Home Performance with Energy Star 2019 Century Club, and we received this recognition for our work to help homeowners save money on their monthly energy bills.

 Things to Do When You Have High Energy Bills